finopsfoundation/framework/_vendor-members/cloudsoft.md

 website-url: "https://www.cloudsoft.io"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
-company-description: Cloudsoft specialise in applications, automation and the cloud.
+company-description: Cloudsoft specialise in applications, automation, and the cloud.
 Our top-down, application-centric approach empowers our customers to tame their IT estates and drive value.
 This expertise is embedded in Tempo cloud services, helping our clients to transform faster and exploit the benefits of cloud.
 We’re an AWS Advanced Consulting Partner.

 # Membership level, type and vendor certifications
 member-level: general